-Former Special Counsel Jack Smith testifies before US Congress committee
+‘Willfully broke the law’: Special Counsel Jack Smith testifies to Congress

 “These guys are so lucky they’re not under oath because they would have to tell you what they really think of Trump,” Swalwell said, gesturing to the Republicans on the panel. “ They call him crooked.
 They call him cruel.
 They call him a scumbag.
 I’ve heard you all say it.”

-Swalwell invited Smith to reflect on where he was when the Capitol attack unfolded and how he felt watching Trump supporters break into the building while legislators fled.
-Smith, at the time, was in Europe on behalf of the State Department, working on the war-crimes tribunal.
+Swalwell invited Smith to reflect on the Capitol attack and how he felt watching Trump supporters break into the legislature while lawmakers fled.
+At the time, Smith was in Europe on behalf of the State Department, working on the war-crimes tribunal.

 “ I was shocked by it.
 Being in Europe and not following things as closely, I was not frankly up to speed on the events leading up to it,” Smith replied. “ I just had never seen anything like that happen in our country.”